Tuesday, 6 September 2011

 The Life And Times of Richard Baxter 1615 – 1691

-In his book Richard Baxter and Puritan Politics Richard Schlatter makes the point that figures like Baxter have been significantly overlooked by historians of both left and right persuasions.
-Schlatter is correct when saying that the English Civil War was one of a half dozen creative periods of world history.
-While figures such as Baxter have faded into the background the Civil War still provokes great interest.
-The purpose of this short article is to go some way to redress this imbalance.
+In his book, Richard Baxter and Puritan Politics Richard Schlatter makes the point that figures like Baxter have been significantly overlooked by historians of both left and right persuasions.
+Schlatter is correct when saying that the English Civil War was one of half-dozen formative periods of world history.
+While figures such as Baxter have faded into the background, the Civil War still provokes great interest.
+The purpose of this short article is to go some way to redressing this imbalance.

 Despite his lowly academic status how does one account for the fact that Baxter “became one of the most learned of seventeenth-century divines.”
 Baxter himself probably puts this down to his devotion to God.
 But while not downplaying the fact that Baxter was undoubtedly a gifted speaker and writer Baxter was also moved by the massive social, political and religious upheavals brought about by the English revolution.